JuliaSmoothOptimizers/MUMPS.jl/docs/src/index.md

   return rows_vec
 end

-# Create a DArray of local sparse row-blocks
 dblocks = DArray(I -> local_rows(I), (N,))

 if rank == 0
-  # Gather local blocks and assemble global sparse matrix on the root.
-  # Use vertical concatenation of sparse blocks to avoid slice-assignment edge
-  # cases when assigning sparse blocks into a sparse matrix.
+  # Use vertical concatenation of sparse blocks to avoid slice-assignment edge cases when assigning sparse blocks into a sparse matrix.
-  # Collect per-row sparse vectors from the DArray and build triplets
+  # Collect per-row sparse vectors from the DArray and build triplets.
-  blocks = collect(dblocks)   # blocks is a Vector of SparseVector objects rows_idx = Int[]; cols_idx = Int[]; vals = Float64[]
+  blocks = collect(dblocks)
+  rows_idx = Int[]; cols_idx = Int[]; vals = Float64[]
   global_row = 1
   for sv in blocks